 The final type of panting to watch out for is when it goes from normal to abnormal - usually on a particularly hot or sunny day.
 If your dog has been running around in the sun for too long, or getting overly excited, there may be a risk that your dog is overheating.

-If this is the case, you'll find that your dog's tongue and gums go bright red, they have wide eyes, and their tongue may look stretched out.
+In this case, you'll find that your dog's tongue and gums go bright red, they have wide eyes, and their tongue may look stretched out.

 If this has happened, make sure your dog has water, and keep an eye on their heat exposure.
 If cool water and shade hasn't helped or if you're in any doubt, call your vet.